Where Did The Lipan Apache Live In Texas

 Where Did the Lipan Apache Live in Texas?
 A Summary

 To reiterate, the Lipan Apache lived across a broad swath of South and Central Texas.
 They were a nomadic people, and their movements were dictated by the availability of resources.
 Their primary territory included the Edwards Plateau, the Rio Grande Valley, the Big Bend region, and areas around San Antonio.
-They interacted with other tribes and European colonists, experiencing both cooperation and conflict.
-Ultimately, they were displaced from their homeland due to colonization and forced removal.
+So they interacted with other tribes and European colonists, experiencing both cooperation and conflict.
+When all is said and done, they were displaced from their homeland due to colonization and forced removal.

 Modern Efforts to Preserve Lipan Apache Heritage